- UPDATE OF THE SQUASH WALES SAFEGUARDING AND PROTECTING CHILDREN POLICY AND PROCEDURES FOR 2020

 5.4.3.
 Designated Officer

-Squash Wales has identified a Lead Safeguarding Officer, Roy Gingell, who can be contacted at the Squash Wales office [email protected]
+Squash Wales has identified a Lead Safeguarding Officer, David Evans, who can be contacted at the Squash Wales office [email protected]

 Each squash organisation (club, leisure centre, etc.) should identify a designated Club Welfare Officer to handle safeguarding and protecting children issues.
 This person should complete a personal disclosure form and undergo a DBS check.
 The designated person will require support from the organisation and appropriate training and information.
 This support will be provided as part of the Safeguarding and Protecting Children Policy and Implementation Procedures, adopted by Squash Wales.